dotnet/AspNetCore.Docs/aspnetcore/security/authentication/google-logins.md

 ![image](sociallogins/_static/GoogleConsoleChooseApi.png)

 * The page for the newly added API is displayed.
-Tap **Enable** to add Google+ login feature to your app:
+Tap **Enable** to add Google+ sign in feature to your app:

 ![image](sociallogins/_static/GoogleConsoleEnableApi.png)